null

 • Classifying sediments and rocks into different classes for classification purposes

-• Accurately identify grain size and potential economic deposits, oil and gas reservoirs and mineral deposits
+• Interpreting the geological history of an area, tectonic and climatic conditions* Identify grain size and potential economic deposits, oil and gas reservoirs and mineral deposits

 In summary grain size is a fundamental concept in sedimentary geology and its classification, measurement and applications are key to understanding the origin, composition and properties of sediments and rocks.
 By using grain charts, sieve analysis and phi units geologists can get valuable information about the geological history of an area and make informed decisions about resource exploration and management.